WHAT IS YOGA THERAPY?

 Sound as music can profoundly alter the way we feel.
 The use of sound in Yoga Therapy can assist in creating a healing effect.

-The use of sacred sound connects us to a thousand year old tradition.
-It is believed that specific syllables and mantra carry special vibrations that connect with our physical, emotional and psychic systems to bring harmony, peace and clarity.
+The use of vibration and sound connects us to a thousand-year-old tradition.
+It is believed that specific syllables and mantra carry special vibrations that connect with our physical, emotional and energetic systems to bring harmony, peace and clarity.

-Sounds as syllables can be introspective, opening or harmonizing or a mantra can be used to help heal an aspect of your life related to the positive and uplifting meaning and vibration of the mantra- depending on the needs of the individual.
+Sounds as syllables can be introspective, opening or harmonizing.
+A mantra can be used to help heal an aspect of your life related to the enhanced meaning and vibration of the mantra- depending on the needs of the individual.

 Nadi Pariksa - Pulse Diognosis

-Our special unique pulse rate presents a deeper awareness of our physical and emotional state.
-Through careful listening to the quality, rate and rhythm of the pulse we can pick up subtleties that are manifesting at a deeper level, a level that is not necessarily spoken.
+Our unique pulse rate presents a deeper awareness of the physical and emotional state of the individual.
+Through careful listening to the quality, rate and rhythm of the pulse we can pick up subtleties that are manifesting at a deeper unspoken level.

-Depending on what is read in the pulse, either a stronger or more relaxing practice is prescribed.
+Depending on what is read in the pulse, different movement and breath techniques are applied and either a more stimulating/energizing or more relaxing/grounding practice may be prescribed.

 Dharana - Meditation